uploadcare/pyuploadcare/README.rst

    :target: https://stackshare.io/uploadcare/stacks/
    :alt: Uploadcare tech stack

+Uploadcare Python & Django integrations handle uploads and further operations with files by wrapping Upload and REST APIs.

-Simple file uploads for the web are of most importance for us at `Uploadcare`_.
+Simple file uploads for the web are of most importance for us.
 Today, everyone is used to the routine of allowing users to upload their pics or attach resumes.
 The routine covers it all: installing image processing libraries, adjusting permissions, ensuring servers never go down, and enabling CDN.

-This library consists of the `Uploadcare`_ API interface and a couple of Django goodies.
+This library consists of the Uploadcare API interface and a couple of Django goodies.

 Simple as that, Uploadcare ``ImageField`` can be added to an existing Django project in just a couple of `simple steps`_.
 This will enable your users to see the upload progress, pick files from Google Drive or Instagram, and edit a form while files are being uploaded asynchronously.

 .. code-block:: python